YBL123/sei-project-4/README.md

 // add screenshots and code snippets

 ### Reviews --->
-only a user that is logged in can post reviews. tHEY MUST ADD A RATING TO POST THE REVIEW.
+only a user that is logged in can post reviews.
+They must add a rating to post a review.
 A red message will appear informing the user of so if they try to post a review without a rating.
 Anyone can view the reviews even if not logged in.
 But they can not make a post.
 Wrapped in authentication ternary in render.
 ### Ratings --> plug-in